 Yes, trailer brakes can self-adjust.
 Sometimes you want to either tap the brakes or back them up.
 Either method will do the job.
 Trailer brakes may also need you to adjust them from time to time using the manual method.

 The lack of cable in the brake assemblies forces the use of the manual braking method.
-The method to adopt will depend on the model of the vehicle’s assemblies that’s installed on your trailer.
+The method to adopt will depend on the model of the vehicle’s assemblies that are installed on your trailer.

 Generally, the cable often extends across the brake assemblies.
 Once you step on the brake pedal, the self-adjusting units will adjust themselves.
 You can adjust the brake assemblies as soon as you install the new brake units on the car to avoid issues.